8leggedunicorn/Udacity/README.md

 ## Build from Source

-**__The script is currently broken as it was taken from P1 and needs additional work to be used with P2.
-More work needs to be used to transfer the IPython notebooks to Python code so that automation can work.__**
+**__The script is currently broken as it was taken from P1 and needs additional work for use with P2.
+More work needs to be done to transfer the IPython notebooks to Python code for proper automation.__**

 To build the paper you will need a pretty full Python 3 distribution, for instance the Anaconda project using Python 3 will do, as well as a relatively complete TeX installation.